leg0/WinLIRC/README.md

 Open the root folder of the repo in Visual Studio.
 Let Visual Studio configure the project.
 When Visual Studio finishes generating the build system, then just start building.

+# Create an installer

+After building, you may want to build an installer.
+This requires [Wix3](https://wixtoolset.org/docs/wix3/) to be in your `PATH` (CMake does not support Wix4 yet).

+Once winlirc has been built, assuming x64:

+    c:\winlirc> cd _build-x64
+    c:\winlirc\_build-x64> cpack --preset default

 # Share a config file

 Have a config file you want to share?
 Please go to https://github.com/leg0/winlirc-configs and create a pull request.